mircealungu/homepage/content/post/17-01-20--sen-symposium-talk.md

 <div  style="clear:both;"></div>

 The SEN symposium in Amsterdam is a yearly event that gathers software engineering researchers and practitioners.
-This year I was invited to give a talk along several other great researchers and practitioners including: Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!
+This year I was invited to give a talk along several great speakers including: Felienne Hermans, Andreas Zeller, Marielle Stoelinga, and Hans Wanders the CIO (!) of the Netherlands.

 """
 +++

 The SEN symposium in Amsterdam is a yearly event that gathers software engineering researchers and practitioners.
-This year I was invited to give a talk along several other great researchers and practitioners including: Felienne Hermans, Andreas Zeller, and Hans Wanders the CIO of the Netherlands!
+This year I was invited to give a talk along several great speakers including: Felienne Hermans, Andreas Zeller, Marielle Stoelinga, and Hans Wanders the CIO (!) of the Netherlands.

 <br/>